mishapadidar/stellarator_multiobjective/lab_notebook.md

       > With 5000 VMEC iterations, DELT=0.5, and npol=mtor=7 evaluations take 8.5-20sec, depending on the machine!
 Average
       > is about 15sec evaluations.
   - [x] Write a 'safe evaluation' wrapper.
+  - [x] Implement safe evaluations in the data based bounds.